 Credits: Completion of at least 24 credit hours at a nationally or regionally accredited college or university by the end of the semester in which the candidate applies for admission to a teacher preparation program.

 2. GPA: A minimum G.P.A. of 2.75 in all college courses taken at RIC prior to admission to a teacher preparation program.
 Applicants whose GPA falls between 2.60 and 2.749 can apply for full admission with a GPA contingency.
-The 2.75 GPA must be met before student teaching.Completion of the college mathematics competency.
+The 2.75 GPA must be met before student teaching.Completion of the college mathematics milestone.

-3. Mathematics Competency Requirement: See RIC Math Competency Requirement Information for completion of this requirement.
+3. Mathematics Milestone Requirement: See RIC Math Milestone Requirement Information for completion of this requirement.

 4.